Fernando Alonso returning to F1: What makes him so good?

 There has always been an impressive consistency and intensity about Alonso.

-Even during the tough recent years at McLaren when points rather than podiums have come to be the measurement of a weekend's success, Alonso could rarely, if ever, be described as obviously 'off form' - as his whitewash of Stoffel Vandoorne in qualifying this year testifies.
+Even during the tough final years at McLaren when points rather than podiums came to be the measurement of a weekend's success, Alonso could rarely, if ever, be described as obviously 'off form' - as his whitewash of Stoffel Vandoorne in qualifying in 2018 testifies.
 Every battle has always mattered to him.